AjayRajan05/VoiceOS/docs/GETTING_STARTED.md

 # Getting started with VoiceOS

 This guide walks you through installing and running VoiceOS from scratch.
-No prior coding experience is required for the basic setup — copy and paste the commands for your operating system.
+No prior coding experience is required for the basic setup; copy and paste the commands for your operating system.

 ---